plotly/plotly.github.io/_posts/2015-04-23-chi-square-literacy.md

 #Chi-square Test

-###When do you use a chi-square test?
+###When do you use a chi-squared test?

-The chi-square test is a statistical test that you can use to test if there are differences across groups of categorical data.
-There are two general settings where the chi-square test is appropriate.
+The chi-squared test is a statistical test that you can use to test if there are differences across groups of categorical data.
+There are two general settings where the chi-squared test is appropriate.
 In the first setting, you are interested in knowing whether two categorical variables are related.
 In the second setting, you only have one categorical variable and a specific hypothesis about the distribution of this variable across the categories.

 ####Comparing two categorical variables